mckinsey/vizro/vizro-core/docs/pages/user_guides/filters.md

         ```
     === "app.yaml"
         ```yaml
-        # Still requires a .py to register data connector in Data Manager and parse yaml configuration - see from_yaml example
+        # Still requires a .py to register data connector in Data Manager and parse yaml configuration
         # See from_yaml example
         pages:
           - components: